elunna/nerfhack-changelog/README.md

 * Monster will quaff potions of reflection if you have a reflectable attack available.
 * Vampire monsters can quaff vampire blood to heal (SLASHEM)
 * When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.
+* Some monsters will not throw a weapon that is usable for melee.

 ### Monster accessory use
 * Adapted from EvilHack with modifications